 I can’t’ resist without taking pictures for more than few days.
 If I try, I get nervous and all slightly becomes worse.
 It’s my way of life, my preferred way for being creative, and I need it strongly.
 When I’m outside taking pictures, I can deeply be myself, and a part of me which normally stays in the background, takes the control and starts to talk a language made of archetypes, moving lines and symbolism.

 Now that I’ve been taking pictures for more then ten years, I feel surely not at a road’s end.
-I want to become better, a picture after another, as always.
+I want to become better, a picture after another, as usual.

 I can easily learn new photographic techniques, or discover new locations or subjects, but the philosophy behind all this is harder to interiorize, I must put myself under a lens (!!) and try to change the game, and do it better.